 Whenever your cat displays dominant behaviors, put them in a time out to cool off.
-If necessary, use deterrents such as loud noises or shooting water from a squirt gun.
+If necessary, use deterrents such as loud noises.

 Just be sure not to fight fire with fire.
 If you match feline aggression with physicality, the situation will quickly escalate.
 If none you cannot curb your cat’s dominant traits, see a vet.

 This is especially advisable if they are a recent occurrence.
 Your cat may be acting out of character because they’re sick.

 Why Does My Cat Swipe at Me When I Walk By?

 You need to assess your cat’s intentions.
 Is it a vicious swipe, claws extended, with the aim to wound?
 Or are they trying to touch you with their paws, as though playing tag?
 They are two very different behaviors, with equally different meanings.

 My Cat Swipes at Me With Their Claws

 Feline aggression is usually a form of dominance.
 If your cat is attempting to hurt you, they’re trying to make you fear and respect them.
 This will need to be dealt with.